 When you choose us to help you face your embezzlement charges, you’ll benefit from the extensive and diverse experience that each of the attorneys at our firm has.
 We use our breadth of experience and expertise in a collaborative approach for each client’s case.
-With Kurtz and Blum, you don’t get the help of just one criminal defense attorney.
+With Kurtz & Blum, PLLC, you don’t get the help of just one criminal defense attorney.
 You get our whole legal team fighting for you.

 What Is Embezzlement?

 Embezzlement falls into the category of “theft” crimes.
 However, embezzlement is a specific type of theft that occurs when a person in a position of trust over money or property steals the assets they were intended to protect.
 A person embezzling money or property may either move or convert the property or may simply withhold them from their legal owner.

 Embezzlement is different than other types of theft crimes, such as larceny because the person committing the theft has legal access to the money or property that is stolen.
 Embezzlement is outlawed under both North Carolina and federal criminal law and is considered a form of “white-collar crime.”